sprnva/docs/app/views/update/v1.x/migration.md

 The example below is the change instance which will alter a table that you fill in the `"table" => ""` line.
 - **up**: the changes you want to a table column.
 	- you can add a column and set it's data types
-	- you can change column or its data types
+	- you can change column or change it's data types
 	- you can also drop a column
 - **down**: is the reverse of the `"up"`.